 Platelet Rich Plasma (PRP) therapy also stimulates healing without pharmaceuticals.
 PRP begins with drawing some of the patient’s blood and processing it through the use of a high-speed centrifuge.
 The concentrated platelets secrete at least seven different growth factors that promote healing and pain relief when injected into the affected area.
 PRP is very useful and effective in healing severe labral and meniscal (knee) tears, chronic osteoarthritis of the knee and even avascular necrosis of the hip.

-StemX offers human amniotic membrane injections with stem cells, growth factor injections, and PRP therapy as natural alternatives to drug therapies and as an alternative for surgery.
+StemX offers growth factor injections and PRP therapy as natural alternatives to drug therapies and as an alternative for surgery.

 Founded in 2017, StemX is located at 124 Lomas Santa Fe Dr., #206, Solana Beach, CA and can be reached at 760-810-4104.
 We provide regenerative medicine services for orthopedic, joint, muscle and tendon injuries.
 Our staff is specially trained in regenerative treatments providing natural, non-surgical therapy to repair, rebuild joints and cartilage in - knees, shoulders, ankles, hips, backs, necks and more.
 With typically one treatment, minimal to no downtime, StemX is on the cutting edge of regenerative medicine for orthopedics.
 We enable patients to get out of chronic pain and increase mobility without the need for surgery.